 Size is not part of the judging criteria!
 More is not necessarily better.
 Balance good content and a visually attractive presentation.
-For help with graphic design there are a number of helpful sites on the Web.
+For help with graphic design there are several helpful sites on the Web.
 Be sure that all elements in your presentation meet the A.C.E. standards (background music, video clips, photos, etc.).